jpsierens/todo-app/README.md

 # todo-app

-A todo app implemented in Mongo + express as a REST API and a react with redux front end. the api is independent from the FE so it can be run as a microservice.
+A todo app implemented in Mongo + express as a REST API and a react with redux front end.
+The api is independent from the FE so it can be run as a microservice.
 The FE development is powered by webpack with the use of webpacks dev server.

 ## Run it
 You need 3 commands to develop in this app: